dart-lang/language/working/1426-extension-types/feature-specification.md

 those forms as well, except for the differences which are specified explicitly.*

 It is then allowed to use `Ext<S1, ..
-Sk>` as a type: It can occur as the declared type of a variable or parameter, as the return type of a function or getter, as a type argument in a type, or as the on-type of an extension.
+Sk>` as a type.

-*In particular, it is allowed to create a new instance where one or more extension types occur as type arguments.*
+*For example, it can occur as the declared type of a variable or parameter, as the return type of a function or getter, as a type argument in a type, as the on-type of an extension, as the type in the `onPart` of a try/catch statement, or in a type test `o is E` or a type cast `o as E`, or as the body of a type alias.
+It is also allowed to create a new instance where one or more extension types occur as type arguments.*

 When `k` is zero, `Ext<S1, ..
 Sk>` simply stands for `Ext`, a non-generic extension.
 When `k` is greater than zero, a raw occurrence `Ext` is treated